HussainAther/dnapacman/README.md

-# dnapacman
-DNA Pac-Man!!!!!
+# DNA Pac-Man!!!!!
 (By Hussain Ather and Jonathan Lu)

-Instructions (type the following):
+## Instructions (type the following):

     1. unzip dnapacman.zip

     2. cd dnapacman

     3. python pacman.py

-Options:
+## Options:

     -g	Ghost Mode: Can be set to “RandomGhost” (ghosts move randomly) or “DirectionalGhost” (ghosts chase you)